 As salmon fishers we tend to carry around hundreds of salmon flies in our fishing bags but the reality of the situation is that you only need 2 or 3 proven flies to choose from for the vast majority of salmon fishing scenarios.
 This reminds me of my youth on the Tay when out with my mentor the late Willie Laird who only ever kept 2 or 3 flies in a few different sizes in small tobacco tin in his tweed jacket and those flies caught hundreds of salmon each season.

-Tie you fly with the softer more mobile materials and before you use them test them on a short piece of leader at the side of the river and fish only the one that moves naturally and in a 'life like' manner.
+Tie you fly with the softer more mobile materials and before you use them test them on a short piece of leader at the side of the river and fish only ones that moves naturally and in a 'life like' manner.
 Don't worry about anything else and have faith in that natural waggle and movement you're looking out for when you see a fly that's performing perfectly.
 What you've now got is a 'deadly' fly and if you stick with it you should see your 'subsurface cooperation' levels increase significantly.